vitpia/markdown-cv/index.md

 ### Ad-hoc Reviewer
 See my [Publons](https://publons.com/author/469708/vitoria-piai#stats) profile for details
 `2012-present`
-BMC Psychology; Brain; Brain and Language; Brain Topography; Cerebral Cortex; Cognition; Collabra; Cortex; Emotion; Frontiers in Human Neuroscience; Frontiers in Language Sciences; Human Brain Mapping; Journal of Cognitive Neuroscience; Journal of Experiment Psychology: General; Journal of Experimental Psychology: Human Perception and Performance; Journal of Experimental Psychology: Learning, Memory, and Cognition; Journal of the International Neuropsychological Society; Journal of Neurolinguistics; Journal of Neuroscience; Language and Speech; Language, Cognition and Neuroscience; Nature Communications; NeuroImage; Neuropsychologia; PLoS ONE; Proceedings of the National Academy of Sciences; Psychonomic Bulletin & Review; Quarterly Journal of Experimental Psychology
+BMC Psychology; Brain; Brain and Development; Brain and Language; Brain Topography; Cerebral Cortex; Cognition; Collabra; Cortex; Emotion; Frontiers in Human Neuroscience; Frontiers in Language Sciences; Human Brain Mapping; Journal of Cognitive Neuroscience; Journal of Experiment Psychology: General; Journal of Experimental Psychology: Human Perception and Performance; Journal of Experimental Psychology: Learning, Memory, and Cognition; Journal of the International Neuropsychological Society; Journal of Neurolinguistics; Journal of Neuroscience; Language and Speech; Language, Cognition and Neuroscience; Nature Communications; NeuroImage; Neuropsychologia; PLoS ONE; Proceedings of the National Academy of Sciences; Psychonomic Bulletin & Review; Quarterly Journal of Experimental Psychology

 ### Guest lectures
 `2020-present`